zll17/Neural_Topic_Models/README.md

-<h2 id="Models">Models</h2>
+<h2 id="Models">2.
+Models</h2>

-<h3 id="NVDM-GSM">NVDM-GSM</h3>
+<h3 id="NVDM-GSM">2.1 NVDM-GSM</h3>

 Original paper: _Discovering Discrete Latent Topics with Neural Variational Inference_

-#### Authors
-Yishu Miao
+*Author:* Yishu Miao

 #### Description
 **VAE + Gaussian Softmax**

 The architecture of the model is a simple VAE, which takes the BOW of a document as its input.
-After sampling the latent vector **z** from the variational distribution *Q(z|x)*, the model will normalize **z** through a softmax layer, which will be taken as the topic distribution **$ \theta $** in the following steps.
+After sampling the latent vector **z** from the variational distribution *Q(z|x)*, the model will normalize **z** through a softmax layer, which will be taken as the topic distribution $ \theta $ in the following steps.
 Emperically, I found that adding a fully-connected layer before the softmax layer would largely improve the model's performance, therefore, an optional argument **use_fc1** is provided to indicate whether to adopt the affine layer or not.
 The configuration of the encoder and decoder could also be customized by yourself, depending on your application.

  *Explaination for some arguments:*